drshahizan/SECP3843/submission/AimanHafizi619/Question 1/anwerQ1.md

 Running `python manage.py makemigrations` examines the current state of your models and compares them to the existing database schema.
 It then generates a set of migration files that describe the required changes to be made to the database schema.

 9. `Register Apps`: In the `setting.py` file, locate the INSTALLED_APPS method.
-Add a new app below the 'django.contrib.statisfiles' called `AnalyticsDataset` so that when the mogration proses is initiated, Django web server knows which app is being updated to the MySql and MongoDB databse.
+Add a new app below the 'django.contrib.statisfiles' called `Accounts`, `Customers`, and `Transactions` so that when the migration proses is initiated, Django web server knows which app is being updated to the MySql and MongoDB databse.

 ![Q1](https://github.com/drshahizan/SECP3843/blob/main/submission/AimanHafizi619/Question%201/files/images/Q1%20image16.png)